Twig Adventures

 Finally we made it to the summit of Mt Harvard, where I admittedly felt pretty winded.
 The fatigue passed quickly and we enjoyed the summit to ourselves for the whole time we were there.
 It had been one of the most quiet days this summer but not surprising for a Monday.
 We looked onward at the remaining peaks in the range…7 14ers that I have yet to hike in the Sawatch range.
 This will require a minimum of 5 more trips…plenty of opportunity for years to come.

-3rd highest summit in the Rockies!
+Mt Harvard, 3rd highest summit in the Rockies!
 It’s only 13′ shy of the tallest, Mt Elbert, and 1′ shy of the 2nd, Mt Massive.

 On the way back, we enjoyed new territory, as we didn’t have to return via the connector to Mt Columbia, avoiding a lot of elevation re-gain.
 It was all downhill and we only had to retrace out footsteps for a few miles on the approach trail.
 We also saw some mountain goats…the first we’d seen all summer.
 I showed off my hiker legs for fun in the broad valley below.
-Two more checked off the list…with the big question, what were we doing next?
+Two more checked off the list…with the big question, what would be next?

 In case you’re wondering what happened to the couple we met between the 2 summits, they decided to abandon their trip to Harvard and instead hike down to reconnect to the Colorado Trail, then back up the road to the trailhead.
 We passed them walking the road as we drove away, stopping to give them drinks that we had left from our trail magic event.
 We were glad to see they were ok.
 All’s well that ends well.